alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 = \frac{1}{(2 \pi \sigma^2)^\frac{n}{2}} \exp \left \{ - \frac{1}{2 \sigma^2} \sum_{i = 1}^n (y_i - w^T x_i)^2    \right \}
 $$

-It's nice to re-write these as inner products.
+We can re-write these as inner products and save ourselves a lot of mental load.
+A physics PhD student I was working with actually pointed this out to me and I never looked back (thank you!)

 $$
 = \frac{1}{(2 \pi \sigma^2)^\frac{n}{2}} \exp \left \{ - \frac{1}{2 \sigma^2} (y - Xw)^T (y - Xw)    \right \}